tom237/pipelinedZPU/README.md

-startup folder contain modified gcc files copy them to zpugcc toolchain/gcc/libgloss/zpu then complie gcc this modification is reguired if you want use priority interrupt and POPINT instruction
+startup folder contain modified gcc files copy them to zpugcc toolchain/gcc/libgloss/zpu then complie gcc this modification is reguired if you want use priority interrupt and POPINT instruction or comment them out in zpupkg.v if don't vant to use. in pic_example folder there is a priority interupt example

 	-zpupkg.v (definitions for soc)